opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.core.md

 a small number of patients have multiple registered deaths.
 This table contains the earliest registered death.
 The `ehrql.tables.beta.raw.ons_deaths` table contains all registered deaths.

+!!! warning
+    There is also a in ONS death recording caused amongst other things by things like autopsies and inquests delaying reporting on cause of death.
+This is evident in the [OpenSAFELY historical database coverage report](https://reports.opensafely.org/reports/opensafely-tpp-database-history/#ons_deaths)
 <div markdown="block" class="definition-list-wrapper">
   <div class="title">Columns</div>
   <dl markdown="block">